getsentry/sentry/docs/plugins/index.rst

 .. data:: sentry.plugins.sentry_useragents
     :noindex:

-    Enables a tagging of browsers and operating systems based on the 'User-Agent' header in the HTTP interface.
+    Enables tagging of browsers and operating systems based on the 'User-Agent' header in the HTTP interface.

     .. versionadded:: 4.5.0